mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-2.md

 oc get AWSLoadBalancerController cluster -o yaml
 ```

-You should be able to see the subnetIds discovered by operator using the cluster tags, something like this:
+You should be able to see the `subnetIds` discovered by the operator using the cluster tags, something like this:

 ```yaml
 status: